Most photo apps end at the screen. 21Pix starts there.

 When you finish a roll, your photos disappear from your phone and start a small, deliberate journey through digital limbo, ink, paper, glue, postage, and finally, a few days later, your doormat.
 This is the whole story of what actually happens between the moment you press the shutter for the twenty-first time and the moment an envelope lands by your front door.

-This isn't a technical limitation.
-We could print your photos in eight minutes.
-The wait is on purpose.
+There's a small wait, on purpose.
+Not a forced timer; just the natural gap between you finishing a roll and us getting it onto the printer.
 Disposable film used to take a week to develop, and that week did important work: it gave you time to forget what you shot, so you could see the photos with fresh eyes when they came back.
+We can't make you wait a week — modern logistics won't let us, and patience is hard to sell — but the short gap between sealing and shipping still leaves room for forgetting.

-Step 2 — The cover sheet
+Step 2: The cover sheet

 While you've been waiting, we've quietly built a cover sheet for your envelope.
 It's a single A6 print that summarises the roll: a tiled grid of thumbnails, your shipping name, your roll number, the date you finished it.
 Think of it as a contact sheet for the modern era.